enactjs/mocha-react-proptype-checker/README.md

 # mocha-react-proptype-checker

-> A Mocha test tool to fail on any warnings/errors in a test
+> A Mocha test tool that will a test fail on any warnings/errors

 ### Installation